 else if (week == 19) Q.EncodeDate(2021,05,10);

-else NaN; - Give the variable a Label and Name under Properties > GENERAL.
+else NaN; - Give the variable a Label and Name under the General tab in the object inspector.

 - Finally, change the variable Structure to Date/Time to use it as a date variable set.